 The Logitech G Pro Gaming Headset are better headphones than the Razer BlackShark V2.
 The Logitech are better-built and have a more comfortable fit, which is ideal for longer gaming sessions.
 They also come with a more robust set of controls than the Razer, and their microphone has a better out-of-the-box performance.
 That being said, both headphones come with a USB Soundcard and companion software that allows you to customize the sound profile and the microphone performance to your liking.

 The Corsair HS60 HAPTIC Stereo Gaming Headset are better for wired gaming than the Razer BlackShark V2.
 The Corsair are better-built, and their microphone has a better recording quality and noise handling performance.
 Also, they come with a haptic bass slider that may be preferred by listeners who like a bass-heavy sound.
 That said, the Razer are still a decent option for wired gaming.
-They have a more stable fit, their default sound profile is more neutral, and they're compatible with Xbox One.
+They have a more stable fit, their default sound profile is more neutral, and they're compatible with Xbox One via an analog connection.